Error: "Bad key file" or "Key file not found"

 2. When prompted, activate Sage 50.

-3. If the problem isn't resolved, continue to the next steps.
+3. If the problem persists, continue to the next steps.

 Uninstall and reinstall Sage 50